The Mysteries of Organ Sounds - a journey

 Figure 12.
 External hardware synthesiser - the port for connecting to the computer is at the rear

-This unit has some bespoke features which are so useful to an organ voicer that I still use it today (2011) with modern PC’s.
+This unit has some bespoke features which are so useful to a digital organ voicer that I still use it today (2018) with modern PC’s.
 One such feature is a simple hardware one - the ability to connect the original recording of the organ pipe being analysed to the ‘comparison input’ of the synthesiser and adjust its volume.
 By switching from this signal to the synthesised version it is then possible to assess how successful the synthesis has been.
-By repeatedly switching back and forth between the two waveforms while adjusting the synthetic one, extremely accurate reconstruction of organ sounds can be achieved.
+By repeatedly switching back and forth between the two waveforms while adjusting the synthetic one, extremely accurate reconstruction of organ sounds can be achieved - the toggle switch which can be seen in the centre of the synthesiser's control panel is used for this purpose.
+Incidentally, one lesson learnt was that our ears (at least, mine) seem unable to accurately match the timbres of two sounds (that of a real organ pipe and its simulated version) unless their pitches and volumes are identical.
+Even small differences will otherwise distract the ear and prevent an exact correspondence of tone colour being achieved.
+This is the reason for the three knobs on the synthesiser, two of which are gain controls while the third fine-tunes the pitch of the synthesised waveform to precisely match that of the original recording.

 Another feature is the way the unit integrates with the software I wrote to control it.
 For instance, one program throws up the spectrum of an organ pipe on the screen as a graph of the sort shown in Figure 13.
 It is only necessary to click when the mouse pointer is placed somewhere near the fundamental to enable its amplitude and that of all the other harmonics to be found automatically.
 They are identified by the small red circles, and their values can be used to synthesise a waveform using additive synthesis.
 This waveform can then be zapped into the memory of the external synthesiser so you can hear it.